skeeto/sample-java-project/readme.txt

-this is a sample file
+this is a sample file for develop branch